kajal-iet/Big-Ideas-in-Small-Python-Codes/Games/_05_Bouncing_DVD_logo/README.md

 ## TODO list

 Multiple Logo Types
-[ ] Instead of just “DVD”, allow users to pick custom text/logos (e.g., their name, emojis, etc.)
+[Done] Instead of just “DVD”, allow users to pick custom text/logos (e.g., their name, emojis, etc.)

 Trailing Effect
 [ ] Keep a faint trail behind the moving logo (like a comet tail).
 You can simulate persistence by re-drawing slightly faded text for old positions.